folder Filed in Domain tips, Domains, News, Tips

 Dharmesh Shah’s Take on Domain Names

 Dharmesh Shah, the co-founder and CTO of HubSpot, is also a strong believer in the power of premium domain names.
-In March 2023, Shah purchased the highly coveted domain name Chat.com for an undisclosed eight-figure amount ($10M or more), marking the most expensive domain name transaction he has ever been involved with.
+In March 2023, Shah acquired the highly coveted domain name Chat.com.
+During an appearance on the Lenny Rachitsky podcast, Shah disclosed that he had purchased Chat.com for over “$15 million”, making it the most expensive domain name transaction he has been involved in.

 The reason I bought chat.com is simple: I think Chat-based UX (ChatUX) is the next big thing in software.
 Communicating with computers/software through a natural language interface is much more intuitive.
 This is made possible by Generative A.I.
 Chat.com is absolutely brilliant in terms of simplicity, shortness and being totally *on point* and meeting the moment.
 It immediately creates user trust.
 Somebody (not me) will build a massively successful product/company on it.